|School||Cardiff School of Planning and Geography|

 Additionally, students will be required to attend four from a choice of research methods masterclasses delivered by experts from the field.
 For illustrative purposes in the past these have included the following:

-Part ‘B’ will be delivered by a combination of lectures, seminar discussions (including use of previously circulated reading, group work exercises and a computer-lab session involving the use of Ecological Footprint software.
+Part ‘B’ will be delivered by a combination of lectures, seminar discussions (including use of previously circulated reading), group work exercises and a computer-lab session involving the use of Footprint ReporterTM an online carbon and ecological footprint software.

 Whilst studying this module, students will practise and develop a number of skills.
 Students will learn to identify the relative merits of contrasting epistemological and methodological perspectives on the research process.
 They will learn when and how to use different research methods.
 They will develop skills in ideas generation and in the identification of a researchable topic.
 Students will also develop skills in writing research proposals and undertaking literature reviews.
 Whilst not actually carrying out independent research in this module, students will be given the necessary skills to design and implement a piece of research on their own.